mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Step 2: Initial Keying Material

-Alice, Bob, and Charlie authenticate to the DS and store some initial keying material which can be used to send encrypted messages to them for the first time.
+Alice, Bob, and Charlie authenticate to the DS and store some initial keying material which is used to send encrypted messages to them for the first time.
 This keying material is authenticated with their long-term credentials.
 Although in principle this keying material can be reused for multiple senders, in order to provide forward secrecy